ctanyt/GA_Projects/README.md

 We first ran a gridsearch to find the best parameters for both CountVectorizer and TFIDFVectorizer, before remodelling with these parameters.

-The model that performed well with respect to our problem statement is: Random Forest with a CountVectorizer.
-It returned an accuracy score of 73.7% on our test data.
+The model that performed well with respect to our problem statement is: KNN with a TFIDFVectorizer.
+It returned an accuracy score of 72.0% on our test data.

 Although our accuracy scores for our model wasn't particularly high, we have still gained valuable insight.